Culture in America

 We particularly recommend the VISIT USA Travel Planner brochure – simply select any of the drop-down search criteria on the website’s brochure search page and the Travel Planner will be at the top of the listing.
 You will then be given the options both to order a copy and to view the brochure online.
 In addition, many states of the USA have their own tourism representation in the UK.
 For individual telephone numbers please visit the information section of the US embassy website.
 Neither these offices nor VISIT USA provide visa information.

 The Lonely Planet guide to the USA is also recommended.
-All Lonely Planet guides can be ordered from Carefree.
+All Lonely Planet guides can be ordered by calling our Travel Sepcialists.

 For further information please visit www.discoveramerica.com where you can find ideas and suggestions of when and where to travel.